HERC: Analyzing Cost Data

 The most common multivariable regression method is Ordinarly Least Squares (OLS).
 This method assumes that the dependent variable is normally distributed and that the errors in the regression are independent and not explained by any of the other independent variables.
 Since health care costs are highly skewed and not normally distributed, the error terms in cost regressions often violate the assumptions of OLS.

-This problem can be overcome by transforming the dependent variable, making it more normally distributed.
+This problem can be overcome by transforming costs, the dependent variable, making it more normally distributed.
 One common method is to take the natural log of the cost variable.
 This approach has limitations, but almost always results in less bias than an OLS regression of raw costs.
 Among the limitations is the impossibility of including observations in which no cost was incurred, as it is not possible to take the log of zero.
 Substituting a small positive number (e.g., one dollar) for zero costs can result in biased parameters and is not recommended.
 Simulating costs from a function that uses a transformed dependent variable (such as the log of costs) requires correction for retransformation bias.

 Generalized Linear Models (GLM) allow more flexible modeling of costs that are superior to OLS regression of log cost (McCullagh and Nelder, 1989).
 GLM models allow inclusion of observations with zero cost.
 Moreover, GLM models correct for heteroscedastic errors and do not need to be adjusted for retransformation bias.
 GLM consist of three components: the conditional distribution of the response variable, a linear predictor, and the link function.
 There are specific tests to choose the best link function and most appropriate distribution.
 A common form of GLM regression uses a log link function and a gamma distribution, and for this reason, is often referred to a gamma regression.
 Special care must be exercised in running gamma regressions in the SAS statistical program, as the default is to exclude observations that have zero cost as the dependent variable.

 Alternatively, a two-part model can be used to handle cost data where there are a large number of observations with zero healthcare expenditures (Deb and Norton, 2017).
 In a two-part model, the first part of the model estimates whether the subject had any non-zero healthcare expenditure.
 This can be achieved using either a logit or probit model.
 The second part of the model is conditional on the first part being positive and can be a GLM, which can give the researcher flexibility to model cost data.
 Standard errors and 95% Confidence Intervals (CI) can be estimated using "recycled predictions" a method that bootstraps the data as described by Kleinman and Norton (2009).
-An early application of the two-part model method was conducted by Manning and colleagues (1987) to address the high proportion of their subjects that did not incur expenditures.
+An early application of the two-part model method was conducted by Manning and colleagues (1987) to address the high proportion of study subjects that did not incur expenditures.
 The Stata package "twopm" allows users to define the first and second part of the models easily (Belotti, et al, 2015)).

-For more information on widely used choices and how to choose among them, the analyst will want to consult the papers by Manning and Mullahy cited below.
+For more information on widely used models and how to choose among them, the analyst will want to consult the papers by Manning and Mullahy cited below.
 Archived presentation on cost regressions are given in the HERC econometrics seminar series and are available on the archived seminars page.

 Retransformation Bias